azurenoops/terraform-azurerm-overlays-management-hub/README.md

 * `privatelink.blob.core.windows.net`
 * `privatelink.agentsvc.azure-automation.net`

 > **Note:** *`privatelink.blob.core.windows.net` is deployed thru AMPLS make that you do not add this to private dns zones variable.
-This will cause a conflict, if deployed again to the management hub.*
+This will cause a conflict, if deployed again to the Management Hub Overlay.*

 ## Optional Features

-Management Hub has optional features that can be enabled by setting parameters on the deployment.
+Management Hub Overlay has optional features that can be enabled by setting parameters on the deployment.

 ## Create resource group